chvolow24/jackdaw/README.md

 ### Track selector

-The *track selector* is how you indicate which track your are doing things to.
+The *track selector* is how you indicate which track you are doing things to.
 The track console (left side) is highlighted in orange if the track is currently selected.

 <kbd>n</kbd> : **move selector down** (next track)<br>
 <kbd>p</kbd> : **move selector up** (previous track)<br>